kyma-incubator/compass/chart/compass/README.md

 ### Configuration

 Compass has a standard Helm chart configuration.
-You can check all available configurations in the chart, and sub-charts' `values.yaml` files.
+You can check all available configurations in the chart, and sub-charts's `values.yaml` files.

-The values from those files can be overridden during installation via ConfigMaps created in the namespace where the Compass Installer is running.
+The values from those files can be overridden during installation via `ConfigMaps` created in the namespace where the Compass Installer is running.

-**Example**:
+> **Note:** The `ConfigMaps` with overrides must be created before the installation is initiated.

+**Example**

 `chart/compass/values.yaml`:
 ```yaml